August 30, 2006

 I am responsible for the school shooting in Orange High school, located in Hillsborough NC.
 The videotape enclosed is not vulgar or obscene in anyway.
 However, it may be disturbing.
 I send a videotape because I want the world to look into the mind of a depressed and traumatized individual.
 I sent you the tape because I do not want them locked away just like the basement tapes that [the Columbine shooters] made.
 The police would not release them.
 This will not happen again I want the world to see myself.
 I know I am insane.
 Ever since I was young.
 I knew there was something wrong with me.

-The videotape, meanwhile, contained exactly what the police already en route to the shooter’s home would find when they broke the door down: the shooter’s father, under a sheet, motionless on the living room couch, where he was ambushed earlier that morning.
+The videotape, meanwhile, contained exactly what the police already en route to the shooter’s home would find when they broke the door down: the shooter’s father, with a bed sheet draped over him, motionless on the living room couch, right in the spot where he was ambushed by his son earlier that morning.
 In the footage, the shooter stands videotaping himself standing next to his father’s body.
 “Four times,” he says, staring into the camera’s lens.
 “I shot him four times.
 He’s dead.
 I did it.
 I killed my father.
 I sacrificed him.
 He’s with the Lord now… and now it’s time to get this done.”